mjspk/MyAutoResxTranslator/README.md

 *   **Bulk Translation**: Translate a single `.resx` file into multiple languages at once.
 *   **User-Friendly Interface**: A simple and intuitive GUI for easy operation.

+## Note on Antivirus False Positives

+**Important:** Executable files created from Python scripts, like this one, are sometimes flagged as viruses by antivirus software (a "false positive").
+This is a known issue with the tools used to package Python applications for Windows.
+The application is safe to use.
+If your antivirus prevents you from downloading or running the application, you may need to temporarily disable it or add an exception for `MyAutoResxTranslator.exe`.

 ## Installation & Usage

 There are two ways to use this application: